 Luju Food & Lifestyle Festival

-The 2021 Standard Bank Luju Food and Lifestyle Festival will be going ahead from 27 – 28 November 2021.
-Proof of full vaccination will be required.
-The event will also be cashless with COVID-19 precautions in place.
+The 2024 Standard Bank Luju Food and Lifestyle Festival will be going ahead from 2 – 3 August 2024.

 The Standard Bank Luju Food and Lifestyle Festival is a sensory experience unlike any other.
 A unique celebration of the tastes, sounds, sights and aromas of Eswatini and the Southern African region.